 VW's Golf Estate offers style and space, and is a great alternative to the Kia Cee’d SW and Toyota Auris Touring Sports

-Much has been made of the latest VW Golf’s step up in quality – and that quality will continue making its presence felt with the launch of each new version.
-The latest addition to the range is the Golf Estate, which is 21cm longer than the hatchback to accommodate the extra boot space.
+Much has been made of the latest VW Golf’s step up in quality – and that quality will continue making its presence felt with the vast amount of flavours the Golf is offered in.
+The Golf Estate is 21cm longer than the hatchback to accommodate the extra boot space.
 It’s available in S, SE and GT trim, with 1.2 and 1.4-litre TSI petrol or 1.6 and 2.0-litre TDI diesel engines, plus either a manual or seven-speed DSG auto gearbox.
 A fuel-sipping Bluemotion model is also offered.

 The Volkswagen Golf Estate has never set the world ablaze with its looks, and it’s a similar story with the latest car.
 You get the same simple, no-nonsense styling as the Golf hatchback, while SE models have 16-inch alloys that look smart, but are a bit lost in the wheelarches.
 Additions to the estate include roof rails– finished in silver on GT models – and 21cm of extra bodywork behind the rear wheels.
 It’s still 10cm shorter than a Skoda Octavia Estate, though.